SSH Private Key Buildpack

-Purpose of this buildpack
+Purpose of This Buildpack

-You might need to specify a SSH private key in the Build Environment of your application (the environment used when your application’s container is being built).
+You might need to specify an SSH private key in the Build Environment of your application (the environment used when your application’s container is being built).
 The SSH private key buildpack lets you specify such key.

 This buildpack is designed to be used in conjunction with one or more additional buildpacks, thanks to the multi buildpack.